kglw-dot-net/phase1/songs/minimum-brain-size.md

 > Sympathetic crowds are not well endowed.
 > Dance like flies on shit swarming in the clouds.
 >
-> This is to all the people who had it coming.
+> This is to all of the people who had it coming.
 > A few biccys too many?
 I'm so lonely.
 > It's to all of the people who said they couldn't hack it.
 > I'll open their eyes to minimum brain size.